 119:32:22 Schmitt: Okay, Bob, the LMS is deployed.
 I'm policing the site.
 The screen is over the port.

 119:32:33 Parker: Copy that.

 [Jack is doing the last task on LMP-18, which is "Housekeep C/S", where "C/S" is "Central Station".]119:32:34 Schmitt: I'm going to move one big rock.
 (Pause) What am I doing down in here?

 [Gene uses the drill stem to straighten the cable.
-He then plants the drill, and then removes and discards a protective cover.]
+He then plants the drill, and then removes and discards a thermal cover.]

 [Schmitt - "I may have been in a deeper depression than I had expected, although the pictures certainly don't show anything dramatic."]Video Clip ( 3 min 59 sec 1.0 RealVideo or 35 Mb MPEG )